Please print this if possible and carry with you on Gometra.

 e) Farmyard : The farmyard is in two parts with various enclosures, an inner part with Byre and Fank and dip, and an outer part with parking for machinery and stock shed.

 Potential Hazards : These include drops, steep steps, livestock, machinery, livestock medication, and stored building materials.
-Entry is by invitation only, and at own risk.
+Access to the farmyard for the public is by invitation only, and at own risk.

 f) Cattle.
-No longer applicable since cattle have been sold.
+Not currently applicable since cattle have been sold.

 g) Track.
 Track across Gometra is rough.
 Parts are deeply rutted and slippery, parts lie across open fields.
 There are no rights of way across the island but there has been a goodwill permissive waymarked walk, with direction signs, provided by Gometra Farm on an 'at own risk basis' for many years.
-This steers access takers away from the farmyard and residents' gardens.
 The track has infrequent passers by, so that should someone get into difficulties, it would be some time before they were discovered.

 l) Lyme disease.
 There is incidence in Highlands, state of knowledge and guidance are not perfect.
 Consider wearing slippery trousers tucked into socks, brush down after being in long vegetation.
 Check self and children for ticks, if you get a tick remove promptly, look out for symptoms (bullseye rash, fever), and contact GP if concerned.